nib-pattern-library/nib-pattern-library/README.md

 # nib-pattern-library

-The `nib-pattern-library` can be viewed online here:
+The `nib-pattern-library` can be viewed online [here](https://nib-pattern-library.firebaseapp.com/).

-- [production](http://production.nib-pattern-library.divshot.io) Should be the only environment that is used as a pattern library.
-Is the only reliable source of styles and patterns.
-- [staging](http://staging.nib-pattern-library.divshot.io) Is the environment we use for checking before we promote a development version to production.
-As such it will either be being QA'd or will mirror production.
-- [development](http://development.nib-pattern-library.divshot.io) Most recent, most broken.
-This is our environment for testing and collaborating.

 ## Authoring